Biochemical Pharmacology

 Data Analysis

-The data from biochemistry pharmacology experiments are used to develop and test hypotheses about the interaction of drugs with living organism.
+The data from biochemical pharmacology experiments are used to develop and test hypotheses about the interaction of drugs with living organisms.
 Data analysis may include:

 - Graphical analysis